 Knowledge and Understanding (KU) 15% EVALUATION POLICY Tests and other forms of in-class evaluations will always be announced ahead of time.
 Students who know that they will be absent for such an evaluation (e.g. field trips, school sports, appointments, etc.) should arrange in advance to write at an alternate time.
-Failure to do so may result in an incomplete evaluation.
+Failure to do so may result in an incomplete evaluation (i.e. zero).
 Students who are absent for legitimate reasons (e.g. illness, attending a funeral, family problems, etc.) but who have not arranged in advance to write at an alternate time may do so upon presentation of a note from a parent or guardian.
 All students are expected to complete all assignments!
 Failing to complete assignments and other evaluations significantly increases the risk of failure!
-Application (APP) 20% Thinking, Inquiry and Problem Solving (TIPS) 20% Communication (COM) 15% Final Evaluation (6.4% KU, 8.6% APP, 8.6% TIPS, 6.4% COM) 30%
+Application (APP) 15% Thinking, Inquiry and Problem Solving (TIPS) 20% Communication (COM) 20% Final Evaluation Final Culminating Activity: 10%, Final Examination: 20% 30%